ESD/Conductive and Anti-Static Flooring: The Differences

 Use the right type of shoes: Certain synthetic / man made shoe soles create a lot of static electricity.
 Experiment with different shoes.
 The reason you build up static electricity usually comes from walking on an insulative surface with certain types of insulative shoes, especially when the weather / room humidity is very dry.
-We would strongly recommend that you avoid trainers, rubber and leather soles are good and for the best solution use either anti-static or even better ESD footwear.
+We would strongly recommend that you avoid trainers or any shoes with rubber soles.
+Leather soles are good and for the best solution use either anti-static or even better ESD footwear.
 Providing the correct footwear is a far more cost effective solution that installing a full ESD flooring if you don’t need one!!!!

 How are ESD floors installed?

 All floors are different but we use a unique interlocking floor tile system that allows us to lay floors quickly and with minimum disruption.
-If you have raised access flooring, so you can lift it to get to the cables running underneath the floor and you have lots of electrical equipment and a server room you would definitely benefit from an ESD floor.
+If you have raised access flooring you can lift our tiles to get to the cables running underneath the floor or if you have lots of electrical equipment and a server room you would definitely benefit from an ESD floor.

 When installing an ESD floor it is important that people entering the area wear the correct footwear or heel straps to ensure the connection between the person and the floor isn’t broken.
 Everyone should also wear white coats as electricity can jump and it is possible to damage electrical components this way without realising.